Coacher/vim-virtualenv/README.md

 ============

 * Activate, deactivate and list virtualenvs from a Vim session.
   By default, vim-virtualenv works with virtualenvs located inside `g:virtualenv_directory` to avoid unnecessary typing.

 * Activate virtualenvs by path using `VirtualEnvActivate` command.
   Paths can be absolute or relative, in the latter case they are first expanded against `g:virtualenv_directory` and then against the current directory.

-* Both `VirtualEnvActivate` and `VirtualEnvList` commands support `<Tab>` completion.
+* Use `<Tab>` completion with `VirtualEnvActivate` and `VirtualEnvList` commands to avoid even more typing.

 * Change the current directory to the current virtualenv directory using `VirtualEnvCdvirtualenv` command.
 By default, vim-virtualenv automatically does this on virtualenv activation and returns back on deactivation.

-* Python3 support.
+* Python3 support. `sys.path` for `:python` and `:python3` commands is updated
-    `sys.path` for `:python` and `:python3` commands is updated separately depending on the Python major version inside the target virtualenv.
+  separately depending on the Python major version inside the target virtualenv.